 Buying gift cards and vouchers

-From 10 December 2018, gift cards sold in South Australia must have a minimum three year expiry date.
+Gift cards sold in South Australia since10 December 2018 must have a minimum three year expiry date.
 The expiry date on cards purchased before then will not change.

 Purchasing gift cards